kristenvinh/ACE-For-Bias-Detection/README.md

 Further experimentation should be done by increasing diversity in these image datasets and re-running to look for bias.
 In addition, one could try running the dataset on a more cropped, face-based dataset to see if better concepts for bias detection are created.

-In addition, to make concepts even more human-friendly, an even easier-to-understand concept creator, like CRAFT [LINK], could be explored.
+In addition, to make concepts even more human-friendly, an even easier-to-understand concept creator, like [CRAFT](https://github.com/deel-ai/Craft/blob/main/craft_tensorflow.ipynb), could be explored.